 How Long to Stay in Broome

 We stayed in Broome for eight nights, which was the right amount of time for us.
-However, it will depend on how many tours you want to do and whether you decide to hire a car.
+However, it will depend on how many tours in Broome you want to do and whether you decide to hire a car.
 We spent most days out and about, but if you like to take things easy, you may need a bit longer.

 Broome Accommodation